Lauren Beveridge, Owner and Maker of Scout + Bean

 I am a maker to my core.
 I’ve been making things since I can remember.
 Give me an idea, describe a product you need, show me a sketch of what you're thinking - chances are, I can figure out a way to make it.
 I am a perfectionist through and through when it comes to stitches, size, shape, and consistency.
 I strive to create unique, original designs, incorporating elements that no other rope artisans are doing.
 I make pieces that people can actually use - things that are beautiful, but not so beautiful that you want to set it on the shelf and never use it.

 I learned to knit sitting between my great grandmother’s legs when I was six.
 My mother taught me to sew when I was ten.
 Growing up, we weren’t poor, but like most Maine families - we were one accident or medical mishap away from being in trouble monetarily.
 My mom sewed our clothes from scratch.
-From a young age, it was always engrained in me that “we’re not going to buy that, because we can make it ourselves”.
+From a young age, it was always engrained in me that "we can make it ourselves”.
 Which when you think about it, is so incredibly empowering and self sufficient - to have the ability and confidence to make something yourself, because you can.

-Now, I am so fortunate to stay at home with my two year old daughter, and create things.
+Now, I am so fortunate to stay at home with my three year old daughter, and create things.
 I started working with cotton rope on a whim about three years ago, and people started noticing.
 Taking something you throw on a hook in a shed, and making it into a useful, and beautiful piece is still so exciting to me.
 Sewing rope in circles is calming, a bit hypnotic and gives me time to sit quietly and think big thoughts.